Pharos University in Alexandria: Overview

-It obtained a license from the Egyptian Supreme Council of Private Universities to begin operation in the 2006–2007 academic year.
+The university obtained a license from the Egyptian Supreme Council of Private Universities to begin operation in the 2006–2007 academic year.
 It includes twelve faculties: Pharmacy, Dentistry, Engineering, Languages and Translation, Financial and Administrative Sciences, Legal Studies and International Relations, Tourism and Hotel Management, Applied Health Sciences Technology, Mass Communication, Physical Therapy, Arts and Design, Computer Science & Artificial Intelligence.

 The University of Pharos was established in accordance with the latest internationally acknowledged standards and parameters regarding higher education quality, and is supported with advanced highly equipped scientific laboratories.

 The University has signed a series of cooperation agreements with a number of European and American universities (Euro-Mediterranean universities union) in order to benefit from their advanced modern teaching methodologies and sustainable development in the various fields of science, as well as the application of international quality systems.
 In accordance with that, many student and faculty staff member exchange programs are organized between PUA and other universities in order to take advantage of the expertise of those universities and achieve further development.